-\end{cor} \begin{proof} The idea is along the same lines as the proof of Proposition \ref{prop;struct_tree_compute}.
-Given a generating set $S \subset \Gamma$ for $H$, we can use effective coherence of $\Gamma$ to construct a presentation $\bk{X|R}$ for $H$.
-Next we enumerate presentations of $H$.
-By Proposition \ref{prop;canonical_for_subgroups} there will be a presentation of $H$ that will explicitly be a graph of groups that will be isomorphic to $\bbX$.
+\begin{proof} The idea is along the same lines as the proof of Proposition \ref{prop;struct_tree_compute}.
+Given a generating set $S \subset \Gamma$ for $H$, we can use the effective coherence of $\Gamma$ to construct a presentation $\bk{X|R}$ for $H$.
+Next, we enumerate presentations of $H$.
+By Proposition \ref{prop;canonical_for_subgroups} one of these presentations of $H$ is explicitly that of a graph of groups isomorphic to $\bbX$.
 For the algorithm constructing $\bbX$ to terminate we need to recognize the following conditions: \begin{enumerate} \item \textit{The underlying graph should be bipartite, black vertices are maximal cyclic in $H$.} Verifying that the underlying graph is bipartite is obvious, verifying that vertex groups are cyclic follows from effective coherence and a solution to the word problem.
-Verifying that a vertex groups is maximal cyclic in $H$ can be done by computing centralizers. \item \textit{White vertex groups are as given in Proposition \ref{prop;canonical_for_subgroups}.} This falls into two subcases: \begin{enumerate} \item \textit{Maximal thick.} This can be verified by finding a presentation of a vertex groups as a bipartite graph whose red vertices are isomorphic to $\bbZ^2$ and whose green vertices are direct products of subgroups of $G$ with $\bbZ$, which again can be seen from the right kind of presentation. \item \textit{Thin.} Because we can find presentations of the vertex groups from the presentation of $H$, because the word problem is decidable in these vertex groups, and because maximal abelian subgroups are malnormal in these vertex groups, we can apply \cite[Theorem B]{touikan_detecting_2018} to certify whether a thin vertex group is rigid relative to incident edge groups.
+Verifying that a vertex group is maximal cyclic in $H$ can be done by computing centralizers in vertex groups. \item \textit{White vertex groups are as given in Proposition \ref{prop;canonical_for_subgroups}.} This falls into two subcases: \begin{enumerate} \item \textit{Piecewise trivial suspensions.} This can be verified by finding a presentation of the vertex groups of a bipartite graph of groups whose red vertex groups are isomorphic to $\bbZ^2$ and whose green vertices are direct products of subgroups of $G$ with $\bbZ$, which again can be seen from the right kind of presentation. \item \textit{Free.} Because we can find presentations of the vertex groups from the presentation of $H$, because the word problem is decidable in these vertex groups, and because maximal abelian subgroups are malnormal in these vertex groups, we can apply \cite[Theorem B]{touikan_detecting_2018} to certify whether a thin vertex group is rigid relative to incident edge groups.
 We can verify that a subgroup is QH by finding a presentation of that subgroup that is a standard presentation of the fundamental group of a with boundary, that the incident edge groups are conjugate to the boundary subgroups.
-We can verify that such groups are maximal QH by ensuring that there are no black vertices of valence 2 that are adjacent to two QH groups such that collapsing the edges gives a larger QH group. \end{enumerate} \item \textit{If two edges $e,e'$ terminate in a vertex $w$ then the images $\tau_e(\bbX_e)$ in $\bbX_w$ intersects all conjugates of the image of $\tau_{e'}(\bbX{e'})$ trivially.} This again can be verified by computing centralizers and by using hereditary algorithmic tractability.
-In particular we need only solve the conjugacy problem either in subgroups of $G$ or in subgroups of $G\times\bbZ$.
-The latter reduces to the conjugacy problem in subgroups $G$ \end{enumerate}
+We can verify that such groups are maximal QH by ensuring that there are no black vertices of valence 2 that are adjacent to two QH groups such that collapsing the edges gives a larger QH group. \end{enumerate} \item \textit{If two edges $e,e'$ terminate in a vertex $w$ then the images $\tau_e(\bbX_e)$ in $\bbX_w$ intersects all conjugates of the image of $\tau_{e'}(\bbX{e'})$ trivially.} This again can be verified by computing centralizers in vertex groups and by using hereditary algorithmic tractability.
+In particular, we need only solve the conjugacy problem either in subgroups of $G$ or in subgroups of $G\times\bbZ$.
+The latter reduces to the conjugacy problem in subgroups of $G$. \end{enumerate}